jyntran/nhaccuatui-scrobbler/README.md

 ## Note for Developers

 -   You will need a Last.fm API key and secret to run it: http://www.last.fm/api
 -   Place your key and secret in `api/config.js`.
 The file `config.sample.js` is provided as a template.
+-   To get started, install Node ^10.16.3 with npm ^6.12.0, then run `npm i && npm watch`
+-   Follow `Unpacked` instructions above and select the compiled `build` directory in the project root

 ## Privacy Policy